 Dairy: For women who have no difficulty digesting dairy products, regular rather than low fat products have been shown to benefit fertility.

-Smoking: delays conception and can cause early menopause.
+Smoking: Smoking delays conception and can cause early menopause.
 It reduces live birth rates in IVF cycles and makes the uterus less receptive to embryo implantation.
 Marijuana is toxic to the developing egg and can interfere with ovulation.
 So you need to stop now!
-Acupuncture can help you with withdrawal symptoms.
+Please ask us about what supports we can provide to help you stop smoking.

 Exercise: Doing regular exercise, something you enjoy, is beneficial.
 It increases energy, lifts mood, helps you sleep and helps to control weight.
 However exercising excessively has been shown to reduce IVF success rates.
 During the first part of pregnancy you may need to pull back on exercise a little so take the opportunity now to increase your fitness.

 Sleep: More than 40% of adults get less than 7 hours sleep a night and this has adverse effects on metabolism and weight control.
 Getting enough sleep is essential to maintain optimal hormonal regulation.
-Acupuncture and Chinese herbs are both useful in improving sleep patterns.
+Please ask us about what Chinese medicine can contribute if you are having difficulty with sleeping.

-Chinese Medicine: Acupuncture and Chinese herbs have a proven record with improving fertility, both in China over many hundreds of years and more recently in the west.
+Chinese Medicine: Doctors in China have been supporting women attempting to conceive over many hundreds of years as have TCM doctors in the west more recently.
 Speak to one of our practitioners about an appropriate treatment plan for your circumstances.

 More information on Diet and Supplements

-Research has shown that our diets directly affect the environment of the pre-implantation uterus.
+Some researchers think that our diets may directly affect the environment of the pre-implantation uterus.
 The most comprehensive study to date looking at diet and fertility is the Harvard Nurses’ Health Study which followed over 18,000 women in a long-term research project looking at the effects of diet and other factors on the development of chronic disease.
 This study also examined the relationship between diet and fertility.
-It found a six fold increase in fertility in women who ate in a certain way and maintained a certain lifestyle.
-Specifically, the study found that women who had the highest fertility ate a low GI, whole food diet incorporating vegetable protein, full fat dairy and monounsaturated fats.
+It found a six fold increase in pregnancy rates in women who ate in a certain way and maintained a certain lifestyle.
+Specifically, the study found that women who had the highest fertility ate a low GI, whole food diet incorporating vegetable protein, full fat dairy and mono-unsaturated fats.
 Women with the highest fertility exercised more and took a multivitamin mineral supplement.

 Summarising these findings we can make the following recommendations.